Continuing Education Activity

 - Volatile gases: halothane, isoflurane, desflurane, sevoflurane

 The main distinction between the non-volatile and volatile gases originally stemmed from their specific chemical properties.
 Non-volatile anesthetics have high vapor pressures and low boiling points, meaning they are in gas form at room temperature, whereas volatile anesthetics have low vapor pressures and high boiling points, meaning they are liquids at room temperature and so require vaporizers during administration.
-Since these agents work on a myriad of receptors as described above, physiologically distinguishing these subclasses has proven more arduous.
+Since these agents work on many different receptors, as described above, physiologically distinguishing these subclasses has proved to be more arduous.
 Current thought suggests non-volatile agents primarily inhibit NMDA receptors and glutamate signaling, whereas volatile agents augment GABA signaling.

 Administration of all anesthetic gases is via inhalation.
 As described above, N2O being the only non-volatile gas clinically administered at room temperature in its gaseous state, whereas the volatile gases of halothane, isoflurane, desflurane, and sevoflurane are liquids at room temperature requiring a vaporizer for administration.
 Compared to other agents in pharmacology, where the basis of the therapeutic index is the bioavailability of the agent within serum determined via the route of administration (IV, PO, IM, SC), inhaled anesthetics are unique in that they have one route of administration and multiple factors, listed below, that determine therapeutic index: